What To Eat In Paris: 11 Mouth-Watering Foods

 There are plenty of awesome bistros in Paris where you can order a cheese charcuterie board to still your end-of-the-day savoury cravings after a long day of walking around Paris.

 If you’re a pancake lover, you can’t leave without trying crepe Suzette.
-The recipe for crepe Suzette was created by accident when the liquor in the sauce accidentally caught fire.
+The crepe recipe Suzette was created by accident when the liquor in the sauce accidentally caught fire.

 The result was a thin pancake in a delicious sauce made of orange juice, orange zest, Grand Marnier, melted butter and sugar.